alexewerlof/micromustache/README.md

 The return is always the same type as the template itself (if template is not a string, it'll be returned untouched and no processing is done).
-All `{{varName}}` strings inside the template will be resolved with their corresponding value from the `view` object.
+All `{{varName}}` strings inside the template will be resolved with their corresponding value from the `scope` object.
-If a particular path doesn't exist in the `view` object, it'll be replaced with empty string (`''`).
+If a particular path doesn't exist in the `scope` object, it'll be replaced with empty string (`''`).
 Objects will be `JSON.stringified()` but if there was an error doing so (for example when there's a loop in the object, they'll be simply replaced with `{...}`.